-B. ASET CENTER MISSION
+ASET CENTER MISSION

-The mission of California Human Development Corporation's Anthony Soto Employment Training Center is to provide job-related education and training to low-income, unemployed, and underemployed people that will lead to their full-time, year-round employment.
+The mission of California Human Development Corporation's Anthony Soto Employment Training Center is to provide job-related education and training to low-income, unemployed, and under-employed people that will lead to their full-time, year-round employment.
 Our goal is to make a significant difference in the lives of disadvantaged people.

-C. ASET CENTER ADMINISTRATION The ASET Centers function within the Farm Worker Services /Workforce Development Division as units of California Human Development Corporation.
-The Farm Worker Services/ Workforce Development Division Program Director oversees all facility functions.
+ASET CENTER ADMINISTRATION

+The ASET Centers function within the Workforce Development & Farmworker Services Division as units of California Human Development Corporation.
+The Workforce Development & Farmworker Services Division, Division Director oversees all facility functions.
 CHD's key organizational elements include: a volunteer board of directors, a central administrative staff headed by a corporate president/CEO, local administrative and service staff, and a network of volunteer advisory committees that provide policy input into local programs.
-The corporate headquarters is located in Santa Rosa, California.
+The corporate headquarters is in Santa Rosa, California.

-ASET Center administrators strive to provide programs that are: sound and up to date; clearly and truthfully described; and managed in a responsible manner.
+ASET Center Managers strive to provide programs that are: sound and up to date; clearly and truthfully described; and managed in a responsible manner.
 They also ensure that instructors are qualified and use effective training methods and that trainees gain worthwhile benefits from participating in ASET Center training programs.

-D. CHD BOARD OF DIRECTORS
+CHD BOARD OF DIRECTORS

-The primary role of the board of directors is to set overall policy for the corporation.
-The board determines the corporation's mission and sets goals aimed at building and maintaining an increasingly effective, high quality continuing education and human service organization.
-The members of the CHD board of directors are experienced and effective volunteer representatives of the geographic areas and the different communities serving the corporation's programs.
-Board members average five years of experience on previous boards of directors.
-Onethird of the board members represent the lowincome community, one-third represents the private sector and one-third represents the public sector.
+The primary role of the Board of Directors is to set overall policy for the corporation.
+The Board decides the corporation's mission and sets goals aimed at building and maintaining an increasingly effective, high quality continuing education and human service organization.

+The members of the CHD Board of Directors are experienced and effective volunteer representatives of the geographic areas and the different communities serving the corporation's programs.
+Board members average five years of experience on previous Board of Directors.
+One-third of the Board members represent the low-income community, one-third represents the private sector and one-third represents the public-sector.

 NAME CITY

-Miguel Mejia (Chair) Santa Rosa, CA

-Hector Brambila Napa, CA

-Luis Sanchez Stockton, CA

-Surinder Gill Sacramento,CA

-Antonio Silva Carmichael, CA

-Maximiniano Aguilar Santa Rosa, CA

-Horacio Paras Yuba City, CA

-Jesse Ortiz Woodland, CA

-Carly Huston Sacramento,CA

-Maridel Perlas Santa Rosa,CA

-Miguel Mejia Sacramento, CA
+Miguel Mejia (Chair) Hector Brambila Luis Sanchez Shinder Gill, PhD Antonio Silva Maximilliano Aguilar Horacio Paras Juan Delgado Carly Velez Huston Heather Henry Emila Aguilar Raul Hernandez Jasmine Palmer Amber Yearton Sacramento, CA Napa, CA Stockton, CA Sacramento, CA Carmichael, CA Santa Rosa, CA Yuba City, CA Yuba City, CA Sacramento, CA Fairfield CA Santa Rosa, CA Stockton, CA Cotati, CA

+Amber Yearton Redding, CA

-E. TRAINING FACILITIES
+TRAINING FACILITIES